SSWConsulting/SSW.Rules.Content/rules/why-use-data-protection-manager/rule.md

 DPM is great for the above tasks, but for off-site backups or cloud backups, other tools are best.
 You generally need to set up a physical machine with enough storage for DPM, so you have some options depending on your services:

-* File servers - Generally, File Servers need an auto-expanding, cheaper and simpler cloud backup.
-The best option is MSP360 (was CloudBerry) and Backblaze.
+* File Servers - Generally, file servers need an auto-expanding, cheaper and simpler cloud backup.
+The best tool is MSP360 (was CloudBerry) which backs up to Backblaze (cloud storage).

 ![Figure: Good Example - MSP360 (was CloudBerry) has 2 file servers being backed up to the cloud (using BackBlaze, the simplest cloud backup)](cloudberry.jpg)

 * Virtual Machines - VMs generally need quick recovery and backup.
 The best (but more expensive) option is Azure Site Recovery.

 You can read more about that at https://www.ssw.com.au/rules/azure-site-recovery